aitechnicalwriter/sdlc/sdlc.md

 ## 1. Introduction

+1.1.
+Purpose
-**Purpose**: Provide a clear, repeatable process for software development that ensures quality, transparency, and adaptability.
+This document provides a clear, repeatable process for software development that ensures quality, transparency, and adaptability.

+1.2.
+Scope
-**Scope**: Applies to all projects managed by the Agile team, from small feature enhancements to new product development.
+Applies to all projects managed by the Agile team, from small feature enhancements to new product development.

+1.3.
+Audience
-**Audience**: Business Owners, Product Owners, Developers, QA Testers, Scrum Masters, UAT Testers, and stakeholders.
+Product Owners, Developers, QA Testers, Scrum Masters, and stakeholders.

+1.4.
+Standards Alignment
-**Standards Alignment**: Based on Agile principles, ISO/IEC 12207 (software lifecycle processes), and CMMI best practices.
+This SDLC aligns with Agile principles, ISO/IEC 12207 (software lifecycle processes), and CMMI best practices.

 ## 2. SDLC Overview